 Considerations for existing deployments

-Several factors to consider for existing deployments include managing user names and separating Single Sign-On from user provisioning.
+With 8x8 Integration with Microsoft Azure Active Directory, several factors to consider for existing deployments include managing user names and separating Single Sign-On from user provisioning.

 If you already have several 8x8 users set up in Configuration Manager and their usernames (as shown in Configuration Manager) are different from their usernames in Azure AD, please read this section carefully.